 – find the right balance between human and robotic interactions to stimulate greater engagement;

 – equipping conversational assistants with additional features, such as images and videos

-in order to improve the user and customer experience, creating more engagement and offering better services than a common customer care.
+to improve the user and customer experience, creating more engagement and offering better services than common customer care.

 Certainly, it will be necessary to start with the design of the user experience, then develop architecture and technology, all the way through to legal and compliance issues.

 Investing in these areas to introduce a conversational interface will be easier if use cases for conversational assistants are identified (see Chapter 5.
 Uses and Applications).